Skip to Main Content

 Basic Provisions/Requirements

 The regulations implementing VEVRAA include the obligation to refrain from discrimination in employment against protected veterans.
-The regulations also require all covered contracts and subcontracts to include a specific equal opportunity clause.
-The regulations provide the required language for this clause at 41 CFR 60-300.5.
+The regulations also require all covered contracts and subcontracts to include the clause at 41 CFR 60-300.5 in each of their nonexempt contracts and subcontracts.

-Affirmative Action Program.
-Under the regulations implementing VEVRAA, certain contractors and subcontractors are required to have a written affirmative action program (AAP).
-Each contractor or subcontractor that has (1) 50 or more employees, and (2) a federal contract or subcontract of $150,000 or more, must prepare, implement, and maintain a written AAP for each of its establishments.
+Written Program.
+Under the regulations implementing VEVRAA, certain contractors and subcontractors are required to have a written program for employing and advancing in employment protected veterans.
+Specifically, each contractor or subcontractor that has (1) 50 or more employees, and (2) a Federal contract or subcontract of $150,000 or more must prepare, implement, and maintain a written program for each of its establishments.

-A contractor establishment required under VEVRAA to develop and maintain a written AAP must preserve its AAP supporting documentation for the immediately preceding year, unless the contractor establishment was not then covered by the AAP requirement.
+A contractor establishment required under VEVRAA to develop and maintain a written program must preserve its supporting documentation for the immediately preceding year, unless the contractor establishment was not then covered by the requirement.

 Recordkeeping, Reporting, Notices and Posters